Creating a Workflow

 If the assignee indicator does not appear, go to the View menu in the STEP Workflow Designer and check the View Content Indicators option.

-The above actions can be repeated until an assignee has been designated for each state in the workflow.
+Repeat the above actions until an assignee has been designated for each state in the workflow.
 Alternatively, an assignee can be set for the complete workflow.
 When each state has an assignee (via individual assignment or the workflow default), the workflow can be saved via the Save option on the File menu.

 Set an Assignee for the Workflow

-In order to save a workflow, all states must have an assignee specified.
-All states that do not have an assignee explicitly specified will inherit the workflow assignee.
-Therefore, it is often helpful to have a default assignee specified to ensure that the workflow can be saved at any point.
-In addition, it is common to use the workflow assignee for states that are automated and/or the work occurring in the state is done by the system rather than a user as in these cases the assignee is not a meaningful designation.
-Typically the default workflow assignee will be an administrator user or group.
+All states must have an assignee specified before you can save a workflow.
+Any state without an assignee explicitly specified inherits the workflow assignee.
+Therefore, it is often helpful to have a default assignee to ensure that the workflow can be saved.
+In addition, it is common to use the workflow assignee for states that are automated and/or the work occurring in the state is done by the system rather than a user since in these cases the assignee is not a meaningful designation.
+Typically, the default workflow assignee is an administrator user or group.

-To set the default assignee for a workflow, double-click the title bar of the workflow, click the Select User / Group radio button, click the ellipsis button () to open the Assignee Selection dialog, select a user or user group, click Select to close the selection dialog, then click the X in the upper right corner to close the State Editor dialog.
+To set the default assignee for a workflow, double-click the title bar of the workflow, click the Select User / Group radio button, click the ellipsis button () to open the Assignee Selection dialog, select a user or user group, click Select to close the selection dialog, then close the State Editor dialog.

-When each state has an assignee (via individual assignment or the workflow default), the workflow can be saved via File > Save.
+When each state has an assignee (via individual assignment or the workflow default), the workflow can be saved via the File menu Save option.

 Step 6: Set Validity